 Breckinridge after Cowboys murder the actor Fabian.
 In a Deleted Scene he even hunts and kills those responsible.

 Historical Villain Upgrade: Johnny Ringo.
 While the film shows Ringo as a remorseless killer, historic research can only point to him committing one murder.
-It's his awesome name (Johnny Ringo) plus Ringo's mysterious death that has the various movies on the Gunfight at the O.K.
+At one point in his life, he even served as a town marshal, and was to all accounts a conscientious and efficient lawman.
+It's his awesome name (Johnny Ringo) plus Ringo's mysterious death several months after the events this film depicts, that has the various movies on the Gunfight at the O.K.
 Corral boost his status as a lethal counterpart to Doc Holliday.

 Virgil: Damn right I'll risk it.
 They're breaking the law!